shirzartenwer/egonym_homework/README.md

     - The hysteries threshould of the Canny function.
     - The blur kernnel in the first Gaussina Blur function.

-    Tunining them lead to a little bit better results: [a more detailed edges](./output_images_test/report/tunning/better_protrait_rect160_1_200_240_edges.jpg) and at least [a closing mask](./output_images_test/report/tunning/better_protrait_rect160_1_200_240_mask.jpg).
+    Tunining them lead to a little bit better results: [a more detailed edges](./report/tunning/better_protrait_rect160_1_200_240_edges.jpg) and at least [a closing mask](./report/tunning/better_protrait_rect160_1_200_240_mask.jpg).

     From here, I then asked AI on how to improve it better.
 Go suggestions to apply dilataion, or erosion.
 In the end, after some trial and error, I got the best mask result so far using ```cv::morphologyEx(edges, edges, cv::MORPH_CLOSE...);``` to connect contours and.
 The end result I got was then [a good edge](./output_images_test/better_protrait_edges.jpg), [a mask with the shape of the head](./output_images_test/better_protrait_mask.jpg), which lead to a [good blur](./output_images_test/better_protrait_rect160_1_200_240.jpg).

     After I got this result with this protrait, I went on and tunned the parameters a little bit and blured other 3 pictures.
 During this process, I gained more intuitive understanding of different parameters.
-For example, for the [5 th picture](./input_images_test/5/mens_gromming_rect100_1_400_300.jpg) where the the contrast between the face and cloth color is huge, having a very big paramter for the lower and upperbound of hysteresis threshold gives the best result [](./output_images_test/mens_gromming_mask.jpg).
+For example, for the [5 th picture](./input_images_test/5/mens_gromming_rect100_1_400_300.jpg) where the the contrast between the face and cloth color is huge, having a very big paramter for the lower and upperbound of hysteresis threshold gives the best result [as its seen here](./output_images_test/mens_gromming_mask.jpg).
 Also in this case, controlloing the lower threshold to 180 would be sufficient and upper threshold can be any number bigger than 180.

     After this step, a functioning pipeline complies and builds.